ugonj/approximateDR/README.md

 # Approximate Douglas-Rachford algorithm for two-sets convex feasibility problems

-This repository contains code for the numerical experiments conducted in the paper (Díaz Millán, Ferreira, and Ugon 2021).
+This repository contains code for the numerical experiments conducted in the paper (Millan, Ferreira, and Ugon 2021).

 In these experiments we apply the approximate Douglas-Rachford algorithm.
 This is done using an approximate projection (based on the